 Care for a change?

-After moving from centre stage to saving lives, Jayne Globe, Donor Carer, tells her story.
+After moving from centre stage to saving lives, Jayne Globe, Blood Donation Healthcare Assistant, tells her story.

 With NHSBT you learn new skills that you do not learn elsewhere.

 I’ve worked at NHS Blood and Transplant (NHSBT) for nearly 14 years.
 Before that I was Stage Manager for a local Council.
 I was looking for something different.

 One of the nurses at the session at which I was donating was the aunt of one of our stage crew so I asked her about the roles.
 All my family have always worked in public service, so that something different was going to be in the public sector.